Killarah

 Killarah (Irish derived place name either Coill an Rátha meaning 'The Wood of the Fort' or Coill Leath Ráth = 'The Wood of the Half-Fort' or Coill Áth Ráth meaning 'The Wood of the Ford of the Rath') is a townland in the civil parish of Kildallan, barony of Tullyhunco, County Cavan, Ireland.

 Geography

 Killarah is bounded on the west by Bellaheady, Coologe and Toberlyan Duffin townlands, on the east by Agharaskilly, Clontygrigny and Fartrin townlands, on the south by Callaghs townland and on the north by Crossmakelagher and Cormeen townlands.
 Its chief geographical features are Bellaheady Mountain which rises to 328 feet, Lough Andoul (Loch an Diabhail = The Devil’s Lake), the Shannon-Erne Waterway, small streams, forestry plantations, sand pits, gravel pits and dug wells.
 Killarah is traversed by minor public roads and rural lanes.
 The townland covers 688 acres.
+It is around 4 km south-west of Ballyconnell.

 History

 Until the 1650s Killarah was paired with the townland of Bellaheady.
 Locals and the Ordnance Survey still refer to part of Killarah as Bellaheady Mountain.
 The land was split by the river but the names of the two parts were interchangeable, being called either Bellheady, Rossbressal or Killarah.

 The townland was occupied in prehistoric times as is evident from the number of cairns therein.

 From medieval times up to the early 1600s, the land belonged to the McKiernan Clan.
 About 1600 it was owned by Thomas McKiernan, along with the townlands of Ned, Coraghmuck and Doogary, all in Tullyhunco Barony.
 He sold the land c.1606 to Richard Tyrrell of Tyrrellspass, County Westmeath.
 A schedule, dated 31 July 1610, of the lands Tyrrell owned in Tullyhunco prior to the Ulster Plantation included: Rosbressaill, one cartron (a cartron was about 30 acres of arable land).
 In the Plantation of Ulster, Tyrrell swapped his lands in Killarah for additional land in the barony of Tullygarvey where he lived at the time.